Introduction to Pumas

 Events: 1

-We can also create a collection of subjects as a Population
+We can also create a collection of subjects which forms a population.

 Population